atreyasha/dotfiles/docs/develop.md

         3. OR try to fold directory which gets overwritten -\> eg. emacs, gtk2/3, qt5ct, abook and others

-        4. OR consider purchasing a yubikey to manage GPG keys
+        4.  need to add workflow to check this on system update -\> or do this periodically via timer or to-do-note

-        5.  need to add workflow to check this on system update -\> or do this periodically via timer or to-do-note
+        5.  think about how files are overwritten in `dotfiles` and whether folds are always necessary, eg. for `mimeapps` and `abook`

-        6.  think about how files are overwritten in `dotfiles` and whether folds are always necessary, eg. for `mimeapps` and `abook`
+        6.  add `test` commands for all repositories for sanity checks during system updates

 ### Long-term